 Peel your teen off the couch this Mother’s Day for their own road trip with mom.
-Not even teenagers are too cool for the Northeast’s many natural wonders, like Niagara Falls, Howe Caverns (Howes Cave, N.Y.), Letchworth State Park (Castile, N.Y.) and Mount Washington (New Hampshire).
+Not even teenagers are too cool for the Northeast’s many natural wonders.

-At Niagara Falls, you can take the Cave of the Winds Tour, enjoy spring and summertime fireworks and get up close and personal with nature on the Maid of the Mist boat tour.
+At Niagara Falls, you can take the Cave of the Winds Tour and get up close and personal with nature on the Maid of the Mist boat tour.
 Or go to the top of Mount Washington in New Hampshire.
-It’s the highest peak in the Northeast with breathtaking panoramic views.
+It’s the highest peak in the Northeast, with breathtaking panoramic views.
 Take the 30-40-minute drive up to the summit via the Mount Washington Auto Road, or hop on the Cog.
 Just be sure to bring a winter jacket – it’s cold up there (and often snowing)!

-More adventurous teens will like Sky High Adventure Park, which features an aerial park, a climbing forest and a mountain coaster.
-And afterward, you can all go to Sky High Adventure Park’s Oasis Spa to unwind.
+Adventurous teens will also like Sky High Adventure Park in Ellicottville, N.Y., which features an aerial park, a climbing forest and a mountain coaster.
+Afterward, you can all go to Sky High Adventure Park’s Oasis Spa to unwind.
 A little something for them, and a little something for you – everybody wins.
 Teens might also enjoy the Newport Cliff Walk, a 3.5-mile scenic path that follows the Newport, R.I., shoreline.
 While most of the trail is easily walkable, there are a few sections that will test your limits (and your fear of heights).

 Some teenagers prefer the strange and unusual to the adventurous – and they deserve a road trip with Mom too!
 Goth and quirky teens will love places like the Batsto Village Ghost Town in New Jersey, an abandoned company town in the middle of the Wharton State Forest pine barrens.
 Batsto is spooky, but it’s also incredibly preserved, and makes for a fascinating history tour.